simply-joe/joekrawiec.com/pages/posts/index.md

 A place for thoughts and opinions including but not limited to:

-- Technology, Data, Economics, Finance, Open Source, Coffee, Philosophy & Life
+- Technology, Data, Economics, Finance, Open Source, Dog Pics, Coffee, Philosophy & Life